devth/devth.github.com/glossary.md

 //                                             ^
 ```

-Note: Scala does not have existential types apart from `Any` (according to
+Note: Scala does not have existential types apart from `Any`{:.language-scala} (according to
 [Rúnar Bjarnason](https://www.youtube.com/watch?v=hzf3hTUKk8U) who mentions this
 in his [FP is terrible](https://www.youtube.com/watch?v=hzf3hTUKk8U) talk).